Kanye West Suspended From Instagram for 24 Hours - E! Online

 Meta decided to put a stop to Kanye West's Instagram spree.

-The tech company, formerly known as Facebook, suspended Kanye's Instagram account @kanyewest for 24 hours on March 16 for violated policies on hate speech, bullying and harassment, a Meta spokesperson told E!
+The tech company, formerly known as Facebook, suspended Kanye's Instagram account @kanyewest for 24 hours on March 16 for violating policies on hate speech, bullying and harassment, a Meta spokesperson told E!
 News.
 According to the spokesperson, Meta restricted the "Heartless" rapper from posting, commenting and sending DMs within the timeframe.

 The spokesperson said the company often takes additional steps against accounts that repeatedly break rules, adding that Meta will add more sanctions if Kanye continues to violate their policies.